camnwalter/sudoku/README.md

 A pretty nice sudoku app inspired by Cracking The Cryptic's [Website](https://cracking-the-cryptic.web.app/).

-Play by clicking one of the buttons at the bottom of the screen!
-See how fast you can beat it!
+Play by clicking one of the buttons at the bottom of the screen or accessing a user-submitted game via the `/play/:id` endpoint!

 ## Controls: